Managing disk storage in Linux is not just a

 du -sh /var

-The total size of the /var directory.
+The total size of the /var directory is 4.6 GB.

 2.2 Check All